azurechamp/backup-amazon-s3/readme.txt

 * Local Backup: create the Full Backup of Web Page (Files + Database) and store this at Local Storage of the Site;
 * Amazon S3 Backup and Restor (restoration) to / from backet: create the Full Backup (Files + Database) of Website at Local Storage and upload this to Amazon S3 backet;
+* You can manage more then one domain using free account at www.wpadm.com

 If you need help with the plugin or you want to report a bug please refer to http://www.wpadm.com/support/